What is vellus hair?

 They are usually an isolated finding and not associated with other skin abnormalities.
 Eruptive vellus hair cysts sometimes arise in children with anhidrotic and hidrotic ectodermal dysplasia, steatocystoma multiplex, or pachyonychia congenita.

 Eruptive vellus hair cysts are thought to be the result of occlusion (blockage) at the level of the infundibulum (the part of the hair follicle just below the epidermis), subsequent cystic dilatation (enlargement) of the hair follicle and secondary atrophy (withering) of the hair bulb.
 This is probably a developmental abnormality.

 Keratin gene mutations are a likely association in familial cases when they have an autosomal dominant inheritance.
 This means an abnormal gene comes from one parent.
 In some cases, mutations have occurred in the gene that encodes keratin 17 (K17).

 Vellus hair cysts usually present as small red or brown bumps over the sternum.
-They have also been reported to occur on the limbs.
+They have also been reported to occur on the limbs and vulva.
 There may be few to numerous cysts, sometimes numbering in the hundreds.

 Individual lesions are usually small smooth dome-shaped papules, 2–3 mm in size.
 They may be dimpled or umbilicated and sometimes have a scaly or crusty surface.

 Epidermoid/infundibular cysts and steatocystoma multiplex also present as asymptomatic papules or nodules on the anterior chest.

 The diagnosis of eruptive vellus hair cysts is often made clinically, because of the typical age of onset, the site of the lesions, and their appearance.

 Incision or puncture of the cyst and examination of the contents under a microscope will reveal the vellus hairs.

 A skin biopsy may confirm the diagnosis.
 Histopathology shows stratified-squamous epithelium with a granular layer that surrounds a cystic space filled with laminated keratin and a variable number of vellus hair shafts.

 In many cases, treatment is unnecessary as the lesions are harmless.
 The cysts disappear by themselves in about 25% of children.